BenShutt/Define/README.md

 Primarily created to learn more about SwiftUI having nearly always developed with UIKit.
 But also creates a neat little helpful tool.

+## Reference Library

+Apple provides a [UIReferenceLibraryViewController](https://developer.apple.com/documentation/uikit/uireferencelibraryviewcontroller) which would be perfectly suited, if not for:

+> A UIReferenceLibraryViewController object should not be used to display wordlists, create a standalone dictionary app, or republish the content in any form.

+Alas, given that this app is intended to supplement rather than replace.